-For many bettors, handicapping horse races is a science.
+For many experienced bettors, handicapping horse races is a science.
 Others consider it an art form.
-For newcomers, the first step toward spending countless enjoyable afternoons at Tampa Bay Downs is understanding that each race is a completely separate event, with a variety of possible outcomes.
+Either way, the first step toward spending countless enjoyable afternoons at Tampa Bay Downs is understanding that each race is a unique event, with a virtually infinite number of possible outcomes.

 Tampa Bay Downs fans are fortunate to receive educated insights before each race from "Paddock Preview" host Andrew "Shades" Demsky over the closed-circuit TV feed.
-Demsky is devoted to studying the nuances of both the Tampa Bay Downs dirt and turf surfaces, as well as following trainer patterns and determining which jockeys are most capable of guiding a long shot to victory.
+Demsky is devoted to his craft, familiarizing himself with a horse's style and ability, following trainer patterns and determining which jockeys are most capable of guiding a long shot to victory.

 Based on this wealth of information, your mission, as a fellow handicapper and bettor, is to determine which horses will finish in the top flight.

 Unless, of course, one of the horses has the same name as your best friend, in which case a "hunch bet" is virtually mandatory.

 The welcoming cornucopia of available wagers has increased fans' chances for a huge payday.
 But those don't come easy.
 So put on your thinking caps, sharpen your pencils and get ready to merge science and art into big bucks!